dashed-slug/wallets/readme.txt

 == Changelog ==

+= 4.3.4 =
+- Fix: On cron job runs, transactions on Bitcoin-like RPC API wallets are now scanned more efficiently.
+- Add: The cron job tasks that scan for transactions on Bitcoin-like RPC API wallets now report a lot more detail when verbose debugging is turned on.

 = 4.3.3 =
 - Fix: The frontend now checks to see if the selected coin exists before rendering its icon in more view templates.
 Avoids some JavaScript errors.